 Couric admitted in her memoir that she decided against including that quote in the news article she wrote at the time because she wanted to “protect” RBG.
 But all the revelation has done is renew attention to RBG’s legacy in the arena of racial and social justice, something that has been described in part as “mixed.”

-For instance, Imani Gandy, senior editor of law and policy at Rewire News, recently told the New York Times that she thought labeling Ginsburg as “an out-of-touch white feminist is a real disservice.”
-However, Gandy also wrote for the Marshall project that she thought Gisburg did fall short when it came to “more modern issues of racial justice including police brutality and Black Lives Matter.”
+For instance, Imani Gandy, senior editor of law and policy at Rewire News, told the New York Times following RBG’s death that labeling Ginsburg as “an out-of-touch white feminist is a real disservice.”
+However, Gandy also wrote for the Marshall project that she thought Ginsburg did fall short when it came to “more modern issues of racial justice including police brutality and Black Lives Matter.”

 Gandy credited Ginsburg for recognizing Pauli Murray, the relatively unheralded Howard University-trained Black and queer lawyer whose pioneering legal arguments in the 1960s comparing gender discrimination and racial discrimination were credited with inspiring RBG to do the same.
 That appeared to be one of the first instances documenting Ginsburg’s relationship with Black America — or, at least a Black American.
 But it would be far from her last as she went on to an illustrious 27-year career as a United States Supreme Court Justice; a career that had its ups as well as its downs when it came to the topic of race.

 The ‘Thurgood Marshall of gender equality law’

 The NAACP mourned Ginsburg’s death and defended her as a fearless champion of equality.

 “When President Bill Clinton nominated her to the Supreme Court,” NAACP President and CEO Derrick Johnson recalled in a press released Friday, “he called her the ‘Thurgood Marshall of gender equality law.'”
 Marshall was, of course, the first Black Supreme Court Justice.